Skills

 3. Remove the lower leaves.

-Leaves that are on the stems and below the water level will quickly deteriorate and promote mold.
+Leaves on the stems and below the water level will quickly deteriorate and promote mold.
 Remove all leaves from the stems below the waterline.
 Keep this up as you add water and trim the stems.